internetarchive/fatcat/proposals/2019-09-11_NEXT_schema_tweaks.md

 Status: planned

-## Schema Changes for v0.4 Release
+## Schema Changes for Next Release

-Proposed schema changes for next fatcat iteration (v0.4? v0.5?).
+Proposed schema changes for next fatcat iteration with SQL changes (v0.6? v1.0?).

 SQL (and API, and elasticsearch):